Swiss Gymnasium admission

 While the focus is on academic performance, motivation and behaviour also play a vital role.
 These ‘soft-skills’, together with academic performance is what determines placement into one of the secondary schools.
 Parents and teachers meet to discuss overall performance and the most appropriate school form for the student.
 As parents are more involved in the decision-making children, the educational background of the parents arguably matters.

 Does this mean that entrance exam model is „fairer“?

 While the parents are not directly involved in the decision-making, it could be argued that they still influence the outcome.
 Better-off parents are in the position to pay substantial sums for private exam preparation and to support their children.

 A recent study that tested children’s cognitive abilities against school performance found that, overall, the scores for cognitive ability not only correspond to the exam result of a child, but also to their preliminary grades.
 According to researchers, this suggests that the exam is doing its job when selecting the right candidates for academic higher school.

 Do you have more questions on admission requirements for Gymnasium in your area?
-Read more in my blog here or book a private online session with your local school expert.
+Read more about pathways Gymnasium in my article below or book a private online session with your local school expert.